ItsTauTvyDas/WindowsTaskbarHider/README.md

 2. Sometimes taskbar goes behind maximized window.

 This application doesn't hide the taskbar completely like Windows does, it only hides itself when there are no maximized windows.

+## Seems like an over-kill for such simple thing as hiding a taskbar
+You are indeed right, but to be honest, I did all this just for fun and for better understanding how C++ and Windows (internally) works.

 ## Features
 * WIN32 API based UI window for debugging (overworked idea)